 Ohio State marching band in Ohio Stadium

-Visiting the Columbus State Community College on multiple occasions was an important part of our trip, since it is the closed school type to our vocational school.
+Visiting the Columbus State Community College on multiple occasions was an important part of our trip, since it is the closest type of school to our vocational school in Germany.

-It was an interesting experience, since it has courses and material we can only dream of in Germany.
+It was an interesting experience, since it has courses and materials we can only dream of in Germany.

 Labs at the Columbus State Community College